revloc02/dndMarkdown/lysk-faerun-factions.md

 #### Beliefs

-* If civilization is to survive, all must unite against the dark forces that threaten it.
+* If civilization is to survive, **all must unite** against the dark forces that threaten it.
-* Fight for your realm.
-Only you can bring honor, glory, and prosperity to your lord and homeland.
+* **Fight for your realm.** Only you can bring honor, glory, and prosperity to your lord and homeland.
 * Don’t wait for the enemy to come to you.
-The best defense is a strong offense.
+The best defense is a **strong offense**.

 \columnbreak

 Faction and Alignment are **not** equivalents.
 There are definitely similarities to the approach between certain factions and alignments, and these are indicated.
-But a character of any alignment can be a part of any faction, and can usually find a way to promote the factions mantras without compromising their own beliefs.
+But a character of **any alignment can be a part of any faction**, and can usually find a way to promote the factions mantras without compromising their own beliefs.

 ##### References